Electro707/ee-parts-database/README.md

 ## Security:
 As of Rev 0.3, this project uses sqlAlchemy, without directly creating SQL commands like before.
 This should make it more secure than previous revisions.
+#### NOTICE: The password for a mySQL user is stored in a json file in plain format.
+Make sure the mySQL account only has permission to the parts' database.

 ## Docs
 The documentation for this project can be found in [the project's readthedocs](https://e7epd.readthedocs.io/).